firstbirdtech/api-docs/source/includes/_webhooks.md

 * Some events, like job application received and referral added events, are not the result of a direct API request

 Webhooks solve these problems by letting you register a URL that we will notify anytime an event happens in your account.
-When the event occurs—for example, when a job application was received, Employee Referrals creates an event object.
+When the event occurs—for example, when a job application was received, the Employee Referrals system creates an event object.
 This object contains all the relevant information about what just happened, including the type of event and the data associated with that event.
-Employee Referrals then sends the event object to any URLs in your account's webhooks settings via an HTTP(s) POST request.
+The Employee Referrals system then sends the event object to any URLs in your account's webhooks settings via an HTTP(s) POST request.

 You might use webhooks as the basis to:

 * Send new e-mails to applicants on specific events
 * Forward the job application to your ATS
-* Integrate your whole hiring process with Employee Referrals
+* Integrate your whole hiring process with Radancy's Employee Referrals

 ##Configuring Webhooks
 Webhooks can be configured as a Company Administrator within the Integration tab of the `Account Preferences`.
 For a single webhook destination you have to configure your callback URL, which can be either HTTP or HTTPS.